RinaBehadinii/wsa_assignment_1/README.md

-# WSA Assignment 1 - Fullstack Web Store Application
+# Fullstack Web Store Application

 This repository contains both the frontend and backend code for an e-commerce platform.
 The backend is built using Django and Django REST Framework, while the frontend is built using ReactJS.